 The company gradually replaced the plug valves on their network with Boehmer ball valves.

-While this was a major undertaking that took place over years, the benefits of switching to a solution requiring no routine maintenance have been experienced by stakeholders across the company’s distribution network.
+While this was a major undertaking spanning several years, the benefits of switching to a solution requiring no routine maintenance have been experienced by stakeholders across the company’s distribution network.

-End users benefited from a safer and more reliable service; maintenance personnel no longer had to annually lubricate 20,000 valves, often in temperatures well below freezing; and the company mitigated a costly compliance and, more importantly, a safety risk.
+End users benefited from a safer and more reliable service; maintenance personnel were required to lubricate fewer and fewer valves annually, often in temperatures well below freezing; and the company was able to mitigate a costly compliance and safety risk.